Are you starting to apply to colleges and feeling the pressure?

 Extracurricular activities showcase your interests, passions, and dedication outside of academics.
 They also demonstrate your ability to manage time, collaborate with others, and contribute to your community.

 Diagnose your strengths and weaknesses, create a study plan, and use high-quality study materials.
-Consider enrolling in a prep course, hiring a tutor, or joining a study group.
+Consider enrolling in a prep course, hiring an admissions consultant or tutor, or joining a study group.
 Practice regularly with timed practice tests and review your mistakes to learn from them.

 Research colleges based on factors such as location, size, academic programs, campus culture, and financial aid availability.
 Identify your priorities and preferences, and create a balanced list of reach, target, and safety schools.